 Immediately transfer the sugar mixture to the bowl of your stand mixer, without scraping the sides of the pot, along with peanut butter, vanilla, and butter.
 Set your mixer to medium-low and let it mix for approximately seven minutes.
 The mixing cools the fudge down and thickens it.
 It is done mixing when the peanut butter mixture has thickened but still remains pourable.

-At this point, the fudge can be poured into a medium pan or baking dish to cool.
+At this point, your homemade fudge can be poured into a square pan or baking dish to cool.
 It is best to line the pan with parchment paper, aluminum foil, or plastic wrap to ensure it doesn't stick.
 Let cool at room temperature for two to three hours, then slice and enjoy this wonderful fudge with friends and family.

 How to store fudge